CynicDog/commerce-app-in-.NET-msa/readme.md

 1. run `chmod +x deploy.sh` to grant execution permission
 2. run `./deploy.sh` to build images / deploy containers on Kubernetes

+> note: Deploying a Kubernetes cluster on a AKS, particularly when encountering difficulties in applying images on an M1 chip.
+Thereby, the goal has been set to overcome these obstacles and ensure seamless image deployment within the Kubernetes cluster deployed on local machine.

 ---
 ## Endpoint examples (httpie command)